 The coolest part is the auto-magical quality of the technology.
 To snap an image of the business card, just put it down on any contrasting surface and frame it in the business card camera mode of Evernote.
 The camera will find the card edges and snap a photo, no taps or clicks required.
 Plus, unlike your standard address book, the tool’s integration with Evernote means you can easily pin notes, images, documents, or to-dos (“Congratulate Mike on his promotion”) to contacts for a richer-than-ever database of connections.
-(Check out the video below for a simple tutorial!)

 The Evernote business card scanner is currently available only in Evernote for iPhone and iPad, but is coming soon to Evernote for Android.